 Preparation:Gather images that illustrate the different pronouns.
 Make sure to have multiple examples for he and she, it, and they (all masculine, all feminine, and mixed).

 - Identify Pronouns.
-Watch the Pronouns section of Facts to Know from the movie Hi, I’m Ben (L1U1L1).
+Watch the Pronouns section of Grammar from the movie Hi, I’m Ben (L1U1L1).
 During a repeated viewing, invite volunteers to the front of the class and instruct them to point to classmates to illustrate each pronoun, after Ben does.
-Differentiate instruction for an extra challenge by showing the Facts to Know from Hi, I’m Ben (L1U1L1) without sound or closed captioning.
+Differentiate instruction for an extra challenge by showing the Grammar section from Hi, I’m Ben (L1U1L1) without sound or closed captioning.
 Instruct students to say the pronouns instead of Ben.

 - Pronoun Practice.
 Use the Images of the Four Characters, as well as additional images, to practice pronouns.
 Possible activities range from whole-group choral participation to physical responses, and finally to individual oral responses.
 Suggestions include: show the images and have the class shout out the pronouns; line up the images and ask individuals to point to the pronoun you say; or invite individuals to respond orally to the image prompts.
 See Total Physical Response or Beginning Vocabulary Games for more suggestions of activities using images.